drvinceknight/pfm/book/tools-for-mathematics/06-probability/why/main.md

     return selected_token, coin
 ```

-Now if we try to access the help for the function we will not get it:
+Now if you try to access the help for the function you will not get it:

 ```{code-cell} ipython3
 help(sample_experiment)
 ```

-Furthermore, if you look at the code with comments you will see that because of
+Furthermore, if you look at the code with comments you will see that
-the choice of variable names the comments are in fact redundant.
+because of the choice of variable names the comments are in fact
+redundant.

-In software engineering it is generally accepted that comments indicate that
+In software engineering it is generally accepted that comments indicate
-your code is not clear and so it is preferable to write clear documentation
+that your code is not clear and so it is preferable to write clear
-explaining why something is done through docstrings.
+documentation explaining why something is done through docstrings.

 ```{code-cell} ipython3
 def sample_experiment(bag):